zolinthecow/vest-puzzles/README.md

 Run `python3 evaluate.py`.
 The script reads `.profile` for your team name (prompting if missing), executes every `run.sh`, and writes a breakdown to `results/latest.json`.

-To publish results to the scoreboard, set `SCOREBOARD_URL` before running the evaluator:
+By default the script also submits to <https://vest-puzzles-scoreboard.vercel.app/api/submit>.
+To target a different deployment, override `SCOREBOARD_URL` before running the evaluator:

 ```bash
 export SCOREBOARD_URL="https://your-app.vercel.app/api/submit"
 python3 evaluate.py
 ```

-If `SCOREBOARD_URL` is unset (or you pass `--no-submit`), the run stays local.
+Use `--no-submit` if you want to keep a run local even when the variable is set.

 ### Local Spot Checks